stevenrskelton/stevenrskelton.github.io/_posts/2022-08-13-jvm-versus-python-aws-lambda-functions.md

 serverless solution that can be used for a wide range of problems from tiny to large tasks.
 For lightweight tasks how does the JVM stack up?

+{% include table-of-contents.html height="200px" %}

-## Lambda Functions in Scala versus Other Languages
+# Lambda Functions in Scala versus Other Languages

 The most widely used programming language for Lambda Functions is Python.
 Benchmarks show Python offers the best performances, and the language simplicity normally results in faster development and less code for lightweight tasks.